 Wanting and Having

-When my husband, Matt, and I eat at a restaurant, his meal always looks better than mine.
+Which reminded me of what I once wrote about going to dinner with my husband, Matt: When my husband and I eat at an outdoor restaurant these days, his meal always looks better than mine.
 I'm not sure why, since we don't usually like the same kinds of food -- but within three minutes, my fork finds its way to his side of the table.
 If he happens to step away in the middle of a meal, my fork takes the opportunity to do some serious excavation on his plate.

 So I did.
 I recalled a step-by-step process that I thought would do me good -- a system for choosing foods that we really want instead of foods we suddenly decide we want when we see them, smell them, hear about them, or taste free samples of them at the grocery store.